xyproto/orbiton/README.md

 # red

-Just a tiny editor, using VT100 terminal codes.
+Just a tiny editor.

 For a more modern editor, also written in Go, look into [micro](https://github.com/zyedidia/micro).

 `red` is small and fast, but pretty limited.
-It never asks before saving, so please be careful.

 ## Installation